 - Measurement Preconfiguration Information Transfer which allows the LMF to request the NG-RAN node to pre-configure and activate/deactivate measurement gap and/or PRS processing window.

 - Area-specific SRS Information Transfer which allows the LMF to notify the NG-RAN node about area-specific SRS configuration information.

+- Positioning Data Collection Information Transfer from LMF to gNB, e.g., to support NG-RAN node assisted positioning with gNB-side model.

 The NRPPa protocol is transparent to the AMF.
 The AMF routes the NRPPa PDUs transparently based on a Routing ID corresponding to the involved LMF over NG-C interface without knowledge of the involved NRPPa transaction.
 It carries the NRPPa PDUs over NG-C interface either in UE associated mode or non-UE associated mode.